paulocoutinhox/pygemstones/README.md

 poetry build
 ```

-Get the token from your PyPI account with:
+Set the token from your PyPI account with:

 ```
 poetry config pypi-token.pypi [PyPI-Api-Access-Token]